GAS85/nextcloud_scripts/README.md

     * */1 * * * /usr/local/bin/nextcloud-file-sync.sh

-_If you would like to perform WHOLE nextcloud rescan, please add -all to command, e.g.:_
+_If you would like to perform WHOLE nextcloud re-scan, please add -all to command, e.g.:_

 > ./nextcloud-file-sync.sh -all